 Learn with us, and develop your gardening skills, ecology knowledge, and ability to teach your students in the great outdoors.
 We frequently add new Pro-D workshops throughout the year, as well as horticultural classes in our Adult Education program.
 Teacher Pro-D is generously subsidized by the Vancouver Master Gardeners.
-Contact the Community Outreach Coordinator for more information or to register.
+Contact the Community Outreach Coordinator for more information.

-Browse our current offerings below to find the perfect fit for you or your teaching team.
+Browse our current offerings and register below to find the perfect fit for you or your teaching team.

 +-Experiential Education - In and Out of the Classroom (K-7)

 Bring the whole teaching team!
 Build capacity and confidence to deliver outdoor environmental education and effectively engage students in their surroundings – both in and out of the classroom.
 During our workshops, teachers will:

 - Participate in a diversity of outdoor nature-based activities designed with adaptability and replication in mind.

 - Explore how BC curriculum themes are linked into VBGA field trip programs and how to use the variety of self-guided resources available through our website.

 - Enhance interdisciplinary and collaborative planning in your school by working with colleagues to identify opportunities at your school and in local green spaces.